Homeschooling While Both Parents Work: A Six-Year Honest Guide

 Subject bins the child can access alone.
 Math practice, copywork, reading, educational games.
 Things that do not require instruction to begin.

 Audiobooks.
 A child listening to an audiobook is learning.
 This is not a screen babysitter.
 It is a legitimate component of a working homeschool day.
+We use Libby for library audiobooks and have a small Audible subscription for longer series.
+My son has listened to more history this way than he would have read in twice the time.

 Age-appropriate chores.
 Practical life work — cooking simple lunches, doing laundry, keeping common spaces tidy — is legitimate education and reduces the load on the parent simultaneously.